pycage/shellfish/doc/tutorial/ui-timer.md

 ### The `FrameTimer` Element

-The `FrameTimer` element is a special timer that is bound to the screen refresh rate.
+The {@link html.FrameTimer FrameTimer} element is a special timer that is bound to the screen refresh rate.
 Instead of a repetition interval, you may specify a frame rate of how often the event is emitted within a second with the property `fps`.
 The default value is 60 frames per second.